nikteg/TDA367/README.md

 Requirements and Analysis Document (RAD) and Software design description (SDD), as well as the UI Mockup can be found in the root of the repository in the folder [documentation](documentation).

 ### Settings
-Settings can be loaded through an external INI-file ([settings.ini](settings.ini)) located in the root of the application.
+Settings can be loaded through an external INI-file ([settings.ini](desktop/settings.ini)) located in the root of the application.
+This file will be auto generated first time the application is run.

 #####Contents of settings.ini
 * hostname - domain where server application is run